 We are required to file an annual report on Form 20-F within four months of the end of each fiscal year.
 In addition, we publish our results on a quarterly basis as press releases, distributed pursuant to the rules and regulations of the NYSE.
 Press releases relating to financial results and material events are also be furnished to the SEC on Form 6-K. However, the information we are required to file with or furnish to the SEC are less extensive and less timely as compared to that required to be filed with the SEC by United States domestic issuers.

-As a Cayman Islands company listed on the NYSE, we are subject to the NYSE corporate governance listing standards.
-However, NYSE rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
-Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the NYSE corporate governance listing standards.
-Although we do not currently plan to utilize the home country exemption for corporate governance matters, to the extent that we choose to do so in the future, our shareholders may be afforded less protection than they otherwise would under the NYSE corporate governance listing standards applicable to U.S. domestic issuers.
-As a result, you may not be afforded the same protections or information, which would be made available to you, were you investing in a United States domestic issuer.
+Furthermore, as a Cayman Islands company listed on the NYSE, we are permitted to elect to rely, and have relied, on the home country exemptions afforded to foreign private issuers under NYSE corporate governance rules, including: